 Canada Express Entry

-This is the most common mode of immigration for PR applicants.
+Express entry is the most common mode of immigration for PR applicants for Calgary and any other place in Canada.
 It is run by IRCC and the candidates are scored via a strict ranking system.
 Applying for Alberta through express entry depends on your strong ties to Alberta, or eligibility to support the economic development of Alberta’s government.

 Other immigration programs for Alberta include Business Immigration, Family Sponsorship, Caregiver Program and Refugee Resettlement.